-So, if you see this or if the error comes from the PSLwriter and is not an Oracle database error, then .NET or the Oracle client ran out of RAM on the APP server.
-Read on for how to address that.
+If you see this or if the error comes from the PSLwriter and is not an Oracle database error, then .NET or the Oracle client ran out of RAM on the APP server.

-Now, while that will resolve the issue it is also important to discuss other things which affect performance and RAM usage.
+Now, while that will resolve the issue it is also important to discuss other things that affect performance and RAM usage.
 These include:

-1) The number of PSL instances which you have on the system.
-In general we recommend 1 instance per CPU core and 2GB RAM.
+1. The number of PSL instances on the system.
+In general, we recommend one (1) instance per CPU thread and 2GB RAM.

-2) The amount of actual RAM on the box.
-I would never suggest running a production APP server with less than 8GB RAM.
-Also check which also is installed and using RAM on the system.
-Ideally an APP server should be a dedicated APP server.
+2. The amount of actual RAM on the server.
+We never suggest running a production APP server with less than 8GB RAM.
+Also, check what other applications are installed and using RAM on the system.
+Ideally, an APP server should be a dedicated APP server.

-3) The size of your events.
-Obviously 1000 events which contain a handful of int fields are going to take much less RAM than 1000 events which contain large strings.
-Your events should contain only the data being used for calculations.
+3. The size of the events.
+Obviously, 1000 events which contain a handful of integer fields are going to take much less RAM than 1000 events which contain large strings.
+Events should contain only the data being used for calculations.
 You should avoid large descriptions or string fields which are not needed.

-The second settings are the upper and lower memory bounds for the engine.
+2. The upper and lower memory bounds for the engine.
 It is important to understand that these are not hard limits.
 When the engine loads events to calculate, it is going to use as much RAM as it needs.
 This may be MUCH more than the upper bound.
-However, when it finishes it's calculation if it finds itself above the upper bound then it will attempt to free memory until it is below the lower bound.
-So these may not affect an out of memory issue, but if they are not set at all then I would recommend setting them if you get these errors.
-You may start at 2000 and 1000 and lower them further if needed.
-But this really depends a lot on available RAM and other factors.
+However, when it finishes the calculation if it finds itself above the upper bound then it will attempt to free memory until it is below the lower bound.
+So these may not affect an out of memory issue, but if they are not set at all then we would recommend setting them if you get these errors.
+You may start at 2000 and 1000 and lower them further if needed, but this really depends a lot on available RAM and other factors.

-In the event of an ORA-0 out of memory error coming from the Oracle client then the above settings may help but this may also be a more general problem on the machine (since this is coming from the Oracle client and not the PSLwriter).
-In that case check task manager and make sure there isn't anything left open like sqlDeveloper which is using all the RAM on the box.
+In the event of an ORA-0 out of memory error coming from the Oracle client, then the above settings may help but this may also be a more general problem on the machine (since this is coming from the Oracle client and not the PSLwriter).
+In that case, check task manager and make sure there is not anything left open like sqlDeveloper which is using all the RAM on the system.